mklemme/iterators_lab/README.md

       return name.length % 2 !== 0;
     };

+#### Filter

+###### MDN Version
+Filter calls a provided callback function once for each element in an array, and constructs a new array of all the values for which callback returns a true value. callback is invoked only for indexes of the array which have assigned values; it is not invoked for indexes which have been deleted or which have never been assigned values.
+Array elements which do not pass the callback test are simply skipped, and are not included in the new array.

+##### My version:
+Filter loops over an array.
+If the value of the callback returns a true value, it adds the value to a new array.

+##### Example:
     var evenLengthNames = names.filter(isEven);
     var oddLengthNames = names.filter(isOdd);
     console.log("");
+    console.log("Filter Function");
+    console.log("Filter is an iterator that loops through your array and filters it down to a subset of the original array.
+A callback is called on each element of the original array: if it returns true, then the element is included in the new array, otherwise it is excluded.");
     console.log("Even names");
     console.log(evenLengthNames);
     // Should output